Level 3, A Level

 Why Should I Choose Seevic College?

 All Sociology teachers are degree qualified subject specialists with many years of experience teaching A-Level Sociology courses.
+In your second year at the college you have the opportunity to take part in a trip to Rome visiting the Vatican City as part of the religion topic.

 What Could I Do Next?